 Many of these complications can be overcome through surgery or medications.

-Parents who have already had a child with neural defects or have close relatives who have children with NTD, have a high risk of having a baby with tube defect.
+Parents who have already had a child with neural defects, or have close relatives who have children with NTD, have a high risk of having a baby with neural tube defects.

 - Surgery: Particularly in the case of open neural tube defects, surgery is usually performed to close the hole exposing the spine.
 In closed type NTD, where the spinal cord is tethered to the back, a surgery is performed to disengage the spine to allow it to grow.